elfhosted/elfhosted.com/docs/app/joplin-server.md

 ---
-title: Elf Hosted Joplin Server 🧝 from $0.10/day
+title: Elf Hosted Joplin Server 🧝
 slug: Joplin-server
 description: Joplin is an open source note-taking app.
 Capture your thoughts and securely access them from any device
 upstream: https://joplinapp.org/